 Time with family and friends aboard a sailboat is unique.
 Everyone is working together to keep the boat running smoothly, and it’s a surprisingly unifying process in which one common goal gets everyone talking and communicating.
 The isolation from the rest of the world also gives people a chance to be in the moment and appreciate each other fully, without day-to-day cares causing tension.

 The freedom of seeing the world without traffic jams, airport queues, and unreliable public transport is amazing.
 Sailing around lets you avoid all the rush and chaos of our very full cities, and take in the world at a relaxed pace without the pressure of someone driving too close behind.

-A chance to get to know others who are passionate about sailing; there’s a close-knit community in which advice and help is abundant, so sailing is a great way to make new friends.
+A chance to get to know others who love sailing; there’s a close-knit community in which advice and help are abundant, so sailing is a great way to make new friends.
 It’s an opportunity to learn skills, enjoy a hands-on activity, and become part of a welcoming group.

 Sailing is an amazing way to get more in touch with nature; it puts you into contact with wildlife and fantastic scenery and is in itself eco-friendly, not polluting the sea at the same time as enjoying it.
 Depending on where you sail, you might see some incredible animals, and even get up close to them.